raspdevpy/ccdoc/guide/Text/textSplit/advancedTextSplit.md

 # $advancedTextSplit
-The first field is the message we want to split and get indices for.
+The first field is the message we want to split and get indexes for.
 The second field would be the split/seperator used in the text, and the next field would get the value of the index provided, setting this index value as the new text.
-The next fields work as splitters/seperators and new indices for this new text.
+The next fields work as splitters/seperators and new indexes for this new text.

 #### Usage: `$advancedTextSplit[text;split;index;split;index;...]`